-Team building exercises are a staple of corporate life.
+Team building exercises are a staple of corporate life, and a powerful tool in the hands of a project manager.
 Trust falls, scavenger hunts, escape rooms…who hasn’t been subjected to the special torture of team building exercises at some point in the last six months.
 “It’ll be fun!” they say.
 “It’s an enjoyable day out of the office!” they say.
-“You’ll come home late, drained, and sore!” they don’t say.
+“You’ll come home late, drained, and sore!” they don’t quite say.
 But before you jump on the negativity train, teams need cohesiveness, spirit, and chemistry in order to meet and exceed their tasks.
 From the boardroom to the football field, team building exercises are important.
 Choosing the right ones that will enthuse your team instead of demoralize them is the tricky part.
 Lucky for you, Proggio is here to help!

 Our top 10 team building exercises: